jsjoeio/joeprevite.com/astro-migration/src/data/posts/2020-01-15-create-a-twitter-card-for-your-blog.md

 5. **Add the code to generate the URL**

-I have an `<SEO />` on my site, which you can see [here](https://github.com/jsjoeio/joeprevite.com/blob/master/src/components/SEO/index.js) as an example of where to put this code.
+I have an `<SEO />` component on my site, which you can see [here](https://github.com/jsjoeio/joeprevite.com/blob/master/src/components/SEO/index.js) as an example of where to put this code.

 ```javascript
 import getSharingImage from "@jlengstorf/get-share-image";